leo-nakayama/PCPP-Learnig/Literals_and_Cool_AST_Dump.md

+User: The chart you've provided is very helpful, thank you.
+Here is another question.
+What does it mean by "a string literal?"
+Does it mean "any form of string?"
+For example,

+var = "asdf"
+var = "12"
+var = 12.0

+Is it like the variable var is assigned a string literal except for the last assignment (float not a string literal)?

 Great question 👍 — “string literal” is one of those terms that sounds fancier than it is.
 Let’s break it down:

 ---